zetterlund/Music-Scraper/README.md

 1. A one-time script is initially run which makes a series of Requests to KUTX's online Playlist API.
 This compiles the JSON file of all songs played between 2014-2019.
 (20mb file)
 1. The program selects 250 random songs from the JSON list, and initiates multiple threads to begin process of gathering songs.
 1. Each thread iterates through the list, grabbing a single song.
-1. The song information is converted and encoded into a YouTube search query URL that is likely to contain the target song in the first search result
- - For example, "Sisyphus" by Andrew Bird becomes "https://www.youtube.com/results?search_query=andrew+bird+-+sisyphus"
+1. The song information is converted and encoded into a YouTube search query URL that is likely to contain the target song in the first search result.
+(For example, "Sisyphus" by Andrew Bird becomes "https://www.youtube.com/results?search_query=andrew+bird+-+sisyphus")
 1. Request is made to YouTube and the first result's video URL is saved
 1. Video URL is sent through RapidAPI service which converts the video to audio
 1. Audio file is downloaded and converted to mp3 through Mutagen